oracle/osb-kafka-transport/README.md

 # Oracle Service Bus Transport for Apache Kafka

 ## Introduction
-This project provides a native transport for [OSB](http://www.oracle.com/technetwork/middleware/service-bus/overview/index-096326.html) (Oracle Service Bus) that allows connectivity with [Apache Kafka](https://kafka.apache.org/).
+This sample provides a native transport for [OSB](http://www.oracle.com/technetwork/middleware/service-bus/overview/index-096326.html) (Oracle Service Bus) that allows connectivity with [Apache Kafka](https://kafka.apache.org/).
 By using native APIs, the transport allows resilient and high speed access to Apache Kafka clusters.
 Integration developers can benefit from this transport in the implementation of use cases that requires the integration to/from Apache Kafka with applications (SaaS and On-Premise) supported by OSB, as well as technologies such as JMS, HTTP, MSMQ, Coherence, Tuxedo, FTP, etc.

 #### Using the Kafka Transport for Inbound Processing (From Kafka to the World)